Waves and fields

 The electromagnetic waves that compose electromagnetic radiation can be imagined as a self-propagating transverse oscillating wave of electric and magnetic fields.
 This diagram shows a plane linearly polarized EMR wave propagating from left to right.
 The electric field is in a vertical plane and the magnetic field in a horizontal plane.
 The electric and magnetic fields in EMR waves are always in phase and at 90 degrees to each other.

 “Electromagnetic waves are well known as produced whenever charged particles are accelerated, and these waves can subsequently interfere with other electrically charged particles.”
-That statement needs clarification because waves do not interfere with charged particles, but the wavelike electromagnetic manifestations of charged particles will do.
-Even so, it is also a macrocosmic description of a phenomenon.
-We can induce movements of such charged particles and calculate the response in the interaction towards the other charged particles.
-For charged particles in large objects, this is used extensively for the technical design of electric appliances.
+That statement needs clarification because waves do not interfere with charged particles, but the wavelike electromagnetic manifestations of charged particles can.
+However, it is also a time-dependent description of a phenomenon.
+We can generate movements of these charged particles and calculate their interactions with other charged particles.
+This is widely used in the technical design of electric appliances for large objects containing charged particles.

 Electromagnetic waves in free space follow Maxwell’s electromagnetic wave equations.

-Once a photon is released from a source, it propagates without further influence from its source.
-The general assumption is a photon can be “captured” and “released” by an electron orbiting an atomic nucleus under exchange of part of the energy of the quant.
+Once a photon is emitted from a source, it travels without any further influence from its source.
+It is generally assumed that a photon can be absorbed and then re-emitted by an electron orbiting an atomic nucleus, with a transfer of some of the photon’s energy.

-It is obvious that there are still various mysteries hidden in this particle-wave duality.
+It is clear that there are still many mysteries concealed within this particle-wave duality.

 In The Dutch Paradigm, the explanation and modeling of the particle-wave duality are at the core of this new paradigm.
 The perceived particle-wave duality is a logical consequence of the second period of the Big Bang.

-As accepted by regular science and The Dutch Paradigm as well, the photon has electromagnetic manifestations, and it is – with some possible restrictions – not influenced by electric and magnetic fields, whether it be near or far-fields.
-As will be explained within the new paradigm, the quant energy of a photon can interfere with a neutrino to form the electron.
+As accepted by mainstream science and The Dutch Paradigm, the photon has electromagnetic properties and is generally not affected by electric and magnetic fields, whether they are near- or far-fields.
+As will be explained within the new paradigm, the quant of free energy of a photon can interfere with a neutrino to form the electron.
 That is in violation of the Standard Model, which declares an electron as a fundamental point particle.

-As human beings, we have developed technical solutions to produce near- and far- electromagnetic fields by applying forces to electrically charged particles like electrons and protons.
-The near-fields enable us to produce electricity and the far-fields enable us to produce a stream of photons in random waveforms between an emitter and a receiver.
+As human beings, we have developed technical solutions to produce near-electromagnetic fields by applying forces to electrically charged particles like electrons and protons.
+The near-fields enable us to produce electricity, and the far-fields enable us to produce a stream of photons in random waveforms between an emitter and a receiver.

 The propagation of photons through space in a vacuum is at a constant velocity, called the speed of light.
 This speed is a natural constant with a numerical value in SI units of:

-This speed is in vacuum an absolute constant because even the slightest deviation from it would blur the pictures of stars and galaxies as we can see in the sky.
+This speed in a vacuum is an absolute constant because even the slightest deviation from it would blur the pictures of stars and galaxies in the sky.

 1. Electromagnetic fields